 Significant evidence towards incorporated (IEng) or chartered (CEng) engineer status, accredited by the UK Standard for Professional Engineering Competence (UK-SPEC)

 What opportunities are available at the end of the scheme?

-Previous graduates have gone on to roles such as project engineer, asset engineer and works delivery manager.
+Previous graduates have gone on to roles such as assistant project engineer, asset protection engineer or assistant design engineer.
 There are also plenty of opportunities for promotion to senior management positions across the organisation.

 Why you should choose this scheme

 The scheme is aligned to UK-SPEC objectives and is accredited by the ICE.
 You’ll have access to world-class training and the opportunity to be involved in some of the biggest engineering projects in Britain.

 It’s an exciting company to work for and every day brings with it a new challenge.
 Graduates receive a lot of training so you’re always learning and you’ll be given the assistance you need towards becoming a chartered engineer.
 Network Rail wants the best out of you so not only will you improve as an engineer and a professional but also as an individual, both in and out of the working environment.